CanopyTax/bandicoot.js.org/docs/components/rich-text-editor.md

 - `pasteFn` (optional): A function that will be called whenever the user pastes to the editor.
 The function will be called with a string of text and returns a string that will be pasted.
 If you wish to prevent a paste entirely, return `false` from the pasteFn.
 Note that pasted HTMl is vulnerable to cross site scripting.
 See [pasting docs](/concepts/pasting.md) for more details.
-- `sanitizeHTML` (optional but HIGHLY RECOMMENDED): A function that will be called with an HTML string as a parameter just prior to that HTML being inserted into the DOM.
-This happens whether the HTML was provided in initialHTML or is a result of a paste event.
-Remember, Bandicoot relies on the consumer to prevent XSS.
+- `sanitizeHTML` (optional but **HIGHLY RECOMMENDED**): A function that will be called before Bandicoot inserts a received html string into the DOM or before Bandicoot sends the DOM content out as an html string after serialization.
+If no function is provided, Bandicoot will simply pass along an *unsanitized* html string.
+See [sanitization docs](/concepts/sanitization.md) for more information.

 ### Ref
 In addition to passing props, you can control the RichTextEditor imperatively with a [React ref](https://reactjs.org/docs/glossary.html#refs).